Summer camp registration opened January 4th, 2016. Featuring a wide variety of new camp experiences. See what a STEM summer can be!

 ideaventions® is a science, technology, engineering and math (STEM) educational organization geared to children ages 3 to 13.
-We teach a range of science, technology, engineering and mathematics classes throughout the year at our Science Center located at the Hunter Mill Plaza in Oakton, Virginia.
+We teach a range of science, technology, engineering and mathematics classes throughout the year at our Science Center located 12340 Pinecrest Road in Reston.
 We also run science camps, do after-school programs at local schools, develop new STEM curriculum and lots more. ideaventions is a place where no idea is too crazy and where children, the adults of tomorrow, learn that anything is possible with a little creativity.

 Our hands-on labs are led by experienced teachers who emphasize divergent thinking and seek to harness a child’s natural curiosity about our world.
 Our programs are designed to share and nurture children’s love for the sciences.